Credit: Alison Cohen Rosa / Courtesy of HBO

 Gold Coast Mansions

 Long Island served as the setting of The Great Gatsby because of its long-standing status as a playground for the elite.
 Surviving buildings and locations in the area known as the Gold Coast were a natural choice for The Gilded Age.
-Mansions featured in the show that you can visit today include the Hempstead House at Sands Point Preserve, a summer residence of the Guggenheim family, and the mansion at Bayard Cutting Arboretum State Park in Great River, whose 691 acres were designed by Frederick Law Olmstead, the famed landscape architect who designed Central Park and numerous other urban parks throughout New York State.
+Mansions featured in the show that you can visit today include the Hempstead House at Sands Point Preserve, a summer residence of the Guggenheim family that stood in as George Russell’s office in the show, and the mansion at Bayard Cutting Arboretum State Park in Great River, whose 691 acres were designed by Frederick Law Olmsted, the famed landscape architect who designed Central Park and numerous other urban parks throughout New York State.

 Vanderbilt Museum & Planetarium